-The profile below is part of a campaign paid for by Grafoid.
-This profile provides detailed information, helping investors make better investment decisions.
-Grafoid’s support of Graphene Investing News ensures we can continue to bring you unbiased, independent news and information.
+This profile is part of a investor education campaign.
+The profile provides detailed information which was sourced and approved by Grafoid Inc. in order to help investors make better investment decisions.
+The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

-Graphene is widely recognized as a revolutionary material with the potential to be a game-changer across every industrial sector and Grafoid is leading the revolution.
+Graphene, a two-dimensional nanomaterial, is widely recognized as a revolutionary, potential game-changer across every industrial sector.
+Grafoid is leading the revolution in changing how we live, work and play.

-- World-class 220,000-square-foot, state-of-the-art technology R&D center will house the first fully-operational Mesograf™ graphene production facility in North America
+- World-class 220,000-square-foot, state-of-the-art technology research and development (R&D) center will house the first fully-operational Mesograf™ graphene production facility in North America.

-- Establishing JV relationships for the development of next-gen products
+- Establishing joint-venture relationships for the development of next-generation products.

-- Grafoid has and will continue to sell Mesograf™ to JV partners; Royalties will primarily drive revenue
+- Grafoid has and will continue to sell Mesograf™ to joint-venture partners; royalties will primarily drive revenue.

 Industrial Market for Graphene Applications